To be able to view, search and restore machine guest files for Linux machines, you should take several preparatory steps as described below:

 - For proper Linux file system indexing, Veeam Backup & Replication requires several utilities to be installed on the machine: mlocate, gzip, and tar.
 If these utilities are not found, you will be prompted to deploy them to support index creation.

 - By default, guest files restore to the original location will be performed using the account specified in the corresponding machine backup job.
 If it does not have sufficient access to target machine, you will be prompted for the credentials.
 Specify user account and password with sufficient access rights.

-For details, refer to the Guest OS Credentials section of this guide and the “Creating Backup Jobs> Enable Application-Aware Image Processing and Indexing” section of the Veeam Backup & Replication User Guide.
+For more information, see the Guest OS Credentials section of this guide and the Specify Guest Processing Settings section of the Veeam Backup & Replication User Guide.

 To perform Linux machine guest files restore, FLR helper appliance should be configured on the corresponding Veeam backup server (one that controls the backup job processing selected machine).
-For details on FLR helper configuration, please refer to the “Multi-OS File Level Recovery” section of the Veeam Backup & Replication User Guide.
+For details on FLR helper configuration, please refer to the Restoring VM Guest OS Files (Multi-OS) section of the Veeam Backup & Replication User Guide.
 These settings are saved in Veeam Backup & Replication database on per-user basis; they will be applied each time the certain user starts Linux file-level restore.

 If you plan to deploy multiple FLR helper appliances in order to restore Linux machines backed up by different Veeam backup servers, their initial configuration should be performed on the corresponding Veeam backup servers.
-Centralized configuration via Enterprise Manager is not supported in the current version.
+Centralized configuration with Veeam Backup Enterprise Manager is not supported.